convo-lang/convo-lang/docs/learn-convo-lang.md

 ```

 ## Tags
-Tags are used in many ways in Convo-lang and serve as a way to add metadata to messages and
+Tags are used in many ways in Convo-Lang and serve as a way to add metadata to messages and
 code statements.
 Tags on the line just before the message or code statement they are tagging.
 Tags
 start with the `@` character followed by the name of the tag and optionally a value for the tag
 separated from it's name with a space character - `@tagName tagValue`.